British sitcom: Criticism and social issues

 British sitcoms reflect changes in public opinion and culture through the times.
 They began at a time in which, for example, "class and ethnic prejudices were challenged and mocked".
 They heavily featured slapstick humour and offensive slurs.
 Series such as Love Thy Neighbour (1972–76), and Mind Your Language (1977–79, 1986), which attempted to find humour in racial or ethnic conflict and misunderstandings, have been increasingly criticised over time.
-Speight, the creator of Love Thy Neighbour, defended its depiction of the central character Alf Garnett, saying: "If you do the character correctly, he just typifies what you hear - not only in pubs but in golf clubs around the country.
+Johnny Speight, the creator of In Sickness and In Health, defended its depiction of the central character Alf Garnett, saying: "If you do the character correctly, he just typifies what you hear - not only in pubs but in golf clubs around the country.
 To make him truthful he's got to say those things, and they are nasty things.
 But I feel as a writer that they should be out in the open so we can see how daft these comparisons are."

 The contemporary It Ain't Half Hot Mum has also been criticised for racism, homophobia, and whitewashing its cast.
 The writer, Jimmy Perry, defended it saying those elements were true to life.
 Meanwhile, Whack-O!, a 1960s series set in a private school, has been described as "a little painful" to watch today for its depictions of caning.
 Even Fawlty Towers, considered one of the best sitcoms of all time, has been criticised for its cruelty.